 This page contains material for a graduate course on Blockchains and Distributed Computing with a dash of Cryptography (stay tuned for more).
 Or read posts chronologically.

 We would love to get your feedback.
-If you find a post helpful or have a suggestion to improve, drop us a comment on Twitter.
+If you find a post helpful, have a suggestion to improve, or any other comment: drop us a comment or send us an email - your feedback is very valuable.

 Basics, Foundations, and Classics